CATHI2018/CATHI/README.md

 # Datasets

-There are three datasets: Flicker,Geolife and Tokyo.
+There are three datasets: Flicker,Geolife and Foursquare.

-The format of dataset, for example:
+The format of dataset are as follows:

 > poi-Edin.csv: POI data in Edinburgh.
 * poiID: POI identity